Meili: Enabling SmartNIC as a Service in the Cloud

 \section{Abstract}

-\snics are touted as an attractive substrate for network application offloading, offering benefits in programmability, host resource saving, and energy efficiency.
+\snics are touted as an attractive substrate for network application offloading, offering benefits in programmability and host resource saving.
 The current usage restricts offloading to local hosts and confines \snic ownership to individual application teams, resulting in poor resource efficiency and scalability.
 This paper presents \sys, a novel system that realizes \snic as a service to address these issues. \sys organizes heterogeneous \snic resources as a pool and offers a unified one-NIC abstraction to application developers.
-This allows developers to focus solely on the application logic while dynamically optimizing their performance needs.
-Our evaluation on NVIDIA BlueField series and AMD Pensando \snics demonstrates that \sys achieves scalable single-flow throughput with a maximum 8 \us latency overhead and enhances resource efficiency by 3.07$\times$ compared to standalone deployments and 1.44$\times$ compared to state-of-the-art systems, and achieves scalable throughput with low latency overhead.
+This allows developers to focus solely on the application logic while operators efficiently optimize resource allocation for performance needs.
+Our evaluation on NVIDIA BlueField series and AMD Pensando \snics demonstrates that \sys improves cluster resource efficiency up to 1.75$\times$ compared to common approaches in state-of-the-art systems, and achieves scalable throughput with low latency overhead.